Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 ## Challenges
 - Unstructured tweet texts may contain messy code and emoji characters
-- Some brands may take a long time to collection enough data to perform useful insights since they target specify groups of people.
+- Some brands may take a long time to collection enough data to perform useful insights since they target specify groups of people
+- Some hot words will uncover useful insights only after being tracked more than an hour
-- Plotly doesn't have well-document on reference making customize dashboard much harder.
+- Plotly doesn't have well-document on reference making customize dashboard much harder
-- More challenges on the way, but Google, StackOverFlow, Towards Data Science, and GitHub will always be your best friends.
+- More challenges on the way, but Google, StackOverFlow, Towards Data Science, and GitHub will always be your best friends

 ## What's next?
 In the future, I'll write a tech blog on Towards Data Science to elaborate details under the hood.
 So stay tuned.